 They demonstrated that with the Overlay Multicast approach, the consumers’ actual bandwidth averaged out to around 59 Megabytes/second with only about 0.5% of the packages lost with a jitter rate of about 0.012 milliseconds.
 Ultimately, ClearScale determined that because the Multicast realization was using GRE tunnels, the producer nodes would need to have larger sizes than the consumer nodes because the Multicast packages would be sent to each consumer node directly.

 The End Result

-The POC was proven to be successful and ultimately meet the needs of the client.
-The architectural design and deployment methods utilized for the POC were verified by ClearScale to be usable for a full deployment of their infrastructure within AWS by leveraging an Overlay Multicast Network implementation.
+The PoC was proven to be successful and ultimately met the needs of the client.
+The architectural design and deployment methods utilized for the PoC were verified by ClearScale to be usable for a full deployment of their infrastructure within AWS by leveraging an Overlay Multicast Network implementation.

 This client engagement allowed ClearScale to demonstrate our ability to think beyond just what is available in AWS and look at alternative models to implement a unique solution.
 Since 2011, ClearScale has shown that our cumulative years in the cloud space will often reveal unique solutions to complex problems that meet the needs of our clientele.

 Get in touch today to speak with a cloud expert and discuss how we can help: